Easy Falafel Recipe (with bake and fry methods)

 • In a cast iron kadai, or balti dish, add the unrefined avocado oil and heat it up.
 You can test if this oil is hot enough for frying by placing a little of the falafel mixture in it.
 If it starts bubbling and browing immediately, it’s ready.

-• Once the falafels are crispy brown, strain them with the straining utensil (also available in my Amazon store) and place it on a kitchen towel to dry and cool.
+• For frying: once the falafels are crispy brown, strain them with the straining utensil (also available in my Amazon store) and place it on a kitchen towel to dry and cool.

 • Serve these falafels hot with a parsley salad or a beetroot salad made with fresh kale, red onion, oranges, pomegranate, lettuce and crumbled feta cheese – with a spritz of olive oil!